joshuaword2alt/joshuaword2alt/README.md

-### Hi there 👋 im on discord and youtube and soundcloud https://www.youtube.com/channel/UC5TebwdNjd_gPKr_YNKF6QQ
+### Hi there 👋 im on discord and youtube and soundcloud https://www.youtube.com/channel/UC5TebwdNjd_gPKr_YNKF6QQ but I'm on https://gitlab.com/joshuaword2alt and https://replit.com/@joshuaword2alt https://rainstorm2.herokuapp.com/ and https://sourceforge.net/u/joshuaword2/profile and https://spacehey.com/profile?id=811219

 <!--
 **joshuaword2alt/joshuaword2alt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.